aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/page-manipulation/add-page-to-xps-document/_index.md

 A3: Explore the [Aspose.Page documentation](https://reference.aspose.com/page/net/) for detailed examples and comprehensive documentation.

 **Q4: Is there a free trial available?**
-A4: Yes, you can access a free trial of Aspose.Page for .NET [here](https://releases.aspose.com/).
+A4: Yes, you can access a free trial of Aspose.Page for .NET on the [Aspose.Page free trial download page](https://releases.aspose.com/).

 **Q5: How can I obtain a temporary license for Aspose.Page for .NET?**
 A5: Visit the [temporary license page](https://purchase.aspose.com/temporary-license/) to obtain a temporary license for testing purposes.